-You can enrol and vote if you are going overseas for a short period of time and plan to return to your address in Australia.
+If you are going overseas for a short period of time and plan to return to your address in Australia you may still enrol and vote.

 This form provides you with the option to keep your details on the electoral roll so you will be able to vote in federal elections while overseas.